eliasjpr/sudoku_validator/readme.md

+# Sudoku Game Validator

+Validates a sudoku puzzle using the following process

 1 - Clean up the sudoku grid (remove extra lines, characters) 2 - Build array of arrays grid
 3 - Check if row is valid